jdredd87/NeatoToolio/README.md

 8) I don't have an online update mechanism in place right now.. maybe later this week.
     I really don't want to host files, so may see if I can do this by using GitHub to host files for me.

+9) Once I think everything in the Windows flavor is to a happy place, I will be switching to the Android and possibly iOS side of things.
+Delphi allows cross compile and I've tested a few things with my Android devices and it works, but I have to remap all the GUI design to be mobile friendly.
+Which GUI is the pain usually in any dev work. iOS I am not 100% sure as iOS deployment is 1000x more a pain in the butt than Google Play Store.

+10) IP / Port connecting ( wireless serial adapters ) will come eventually as I have a new adapter i've tested.

-9) Remember, this is free... so don't complain to much :)
+11) Remember, this is free... so don't complain to much :)

 Anyways..